 - 3.1 Relationship between the Police and Crime Commissioner (PCC) and Chief Constable (CC) - 3.1.1 The relationship between the PCC and CC is that of independent organisations, as each party is a separate corporation sole.
 Nothing in this Scheme of Governance shall create or be deemed to create a partnership or agency, franchise or employment relationship between the parties. - 3.1.2 Despite their separate legal entities and their differing roles and responsibilities it is necessary for the PCC and CC to work together by way of joint endeavour in order to improve outcomes for local people as set out in the Police and Crime Plan. - 3.1.3 There is a need for effective and efficient arrangements to be implemented for the provision of all forms of business support to both the PCC and the CC which would best support them and their respective statutory offices in the discharge of their obligations.
 It is desirable where possible to avoid duplication of functions between the offices of the PCC and CC. - 3.1.4 The PCC cannot delegate any of their functions to staff under the employment of the CC.
 However, officers and staff of the CC may be used to assist the PCC to exercise their functions.
-This Scheme sets out some of the ways in which that assistance will be given. - 3.1.5 No fee is payable from one party to another in respect of any services provided. - 3.1.6 Wherever possible, the PCC and CC will adopt a single policy in those business areas to facilitate the administration and application of those policies by staff.
+This Scheme sets out some of the ways in which that assistance will be given. - 3.1.5 No fee is payable from one party to another in respect of any services provided. - 3.1.6 Wherever possible, the PCC and CC will adopt a single policy in those business areas to facilitate the administration and application of those policies by staff. - 3.2 Financial Matters - 3.2.1 The PCC is responsible for holding the Police Fund and for receiving and managing grants, gifts and loans. - 3.2.2 The PCC and CC have a shared responsibility to provide effective management of the policing budget and to secure value for money in the exercise of their functions. - 3.2.3 The CC has day-to-day responsibility for the financial management of DPP's policing budget in accordance with the Financial Regulations. - 3.2.4 The CC shall prepare Financial Procedures to supplement the Financial Regulations and provide detailed instructions on the operation of the specific financial processes.
+The CC shall ensure that all employees are made aware of the existence of these Regulations and are given access to them. - 3.2.5 None of the Police Grant made available to the CC may be used to bring legal proceedings against another public body without the prior express approval of the PCC.
+Such approval will not be unreasonably withheld.

-3.2 Financial Matters
+3.3 Employment Matters